-Don’t buy the processed foods labeled as “keto friendly” or “keto approved.”
-Most are really expensive and while they might be lower in carbohydrates than the non-keto version, they really aren’t keto friendly.
-You want to focus on eating nutrient dense food, especially if your doing keto with a limited budget.
+Don’t buy the processed foods labeled as “keto-friendly” or “keto-approved.”
+Most are really expensive and while they might be lower in carbohydrates than the non-keto version, they really aren’t keto-friendly.
+You want to focus on eating nutrient-dense food, especially if you’re doing keto with a limited budget.

 Basically, as long as you keep your total daily carbohydrates intake to 20-30 grams or under a day, you can eat almost anything you want.
 I say almost because you still want to eat the best keto-friendly foods.
 You just don’t have to break the bank doing it.

 Here is a list of the best keto superfoods, but be careful because some of these can be expensive.

 Grass-fed beef, free-range eggs, and organic vegetables are expensive.
 If you’re doing the keto diet on a budget then just eat the non-organic cheaper version.

 If you’re doing keto on a budget, lazy keto is still better than no keto.Tweet

 Buying frozen vegetables in bulk is a great way to do the keto diet on a budget.

 A great way to save money on keto is to buy frozen vegetables in bulk.

 Take only as much out as you need.
 Microwave them first, then fry them in bacon grease, parmesan cheese, garlic, cream cheese, and heavy whipping cream.

 Most keto meals, while you’re on a budget, include vegetables.
 Almost all vegetables are keto-friendly, healthy, and inexpensive.
 Vegetables will be the primary replacement for your former unhealthy, starchy side dishes.
 Here is an informative article on the cheapest vegetables per pound.